klamma/ar-for-eu-book/_chapters/chapters/3Dscanning-animation.md

 **Step 2.1:** Open Wrap > Gallery > select “Body” in the Basemeshes section

 **Step 2.2:** Observe that in the Node graph editor (in the top right corner of the screen), a new node will appear.
-In our tutorial, we rename it Basemesh.
+In our tutorial, we rename it "Basemesh".

 **Step 2.3:** Import 3D scan (1/2).
 In the Node graph editor, press Tab > Geometry > LoadGeom